-In this post, you’ll learn everything you need to know about PIT because we’ve compiled a list of 12 commonly asked questions about this tax type and their answers.
+In this post, you’ll learn everything you need to know about PIT plus some short info on the history of PAN because we’ve compiled a list of 12 commonly asked questions about this tax type and their answers.

 #1 What is PIT?

 The origin of the PIT can be traced to the Personal Income Tax Act No 30 of 1996.

 Basically, PIT is deducted as a result of trade, business, profession, vocation for a period of time and applies to personal emoluments such as wages or salaries, gratuity, superannuation or pension schemes as well as any other income derived by reason of employment.